Mariners vs. Rangers Player Props Betting Odds

-Player prop betting options for Ty France, Marcus Semien and others are available in the Seattle Mariners-Texas Rangers matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.
+Player prop bet options for Marcus Semien and others are listed when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with DraftKings!